realdah/simple-json-replay-server/README.md

 # Simple JSON Replay Server
-Pefect companion with angular 1/2 development, and unit mock testing.
+Pefect companion with single page application development, and unit mock testing.
+Especially designed for angularjs 1 and 2 & reactjs.

 ## It is not a Restful Json Server
 Have you spent a lot of time trying to find a **simple straight-forward file based json replay server** which will just matching path and query parameters and return response which matching you expect?